Higher order differential operators on projective modules: Introduction

 \section{Introduction}

+For a finite rank locally trivial sheaf $E$ on a complex projective manifold $X$ there are few examples of non-flat connections (see the the introduction of paper by Bloch and Esnault \cite{esnault}).
+If $E \cong \mathcal{O}_X^n$ is trivial of rank $n$, it follows $E$ has a flat connection defined using the universal derivation.
+The $\mathcal{O}_X$-module $E$ also has non-flat connections.
+The set of all connections on $E$ is parametrized by the finite dimensional vector space

-For vector bundles on complex projective manifolds there are no examples of non-flat connections (see the paper by Bloch and Esnault \cite{esnault} in the introduction).
-In fact in Atiyah's paper \cite{atiyah} it is conjectured that if a holomorphic vector bundle on a complex projective manifold has a connection, then it has a flat connection.
+and this vector space is non-trivial in general.
+Hence if $E$ has a connection, it has in general a large space of connections.
+If $X$ is a complex projective manifold with non-trivial topological fundamental group $\pi_1(X)$ there is an equivalence of categories between the category pairs $(E, \nabla)$ consisting of a finite rank vector bundle $E$ on $X$ with a flat connection $\nabla$, and finite dimensional complex representations $(V, \rho)$ of the fundamental group $\pi_1(X)$.
+Hence to any non-trivial finite dimensional complex representation $(V, \rho)$ we get a non-trivial flat connection $(E(\rho), \nabla(\rho))$.
+Add a potential $P\in \Gamma(X, \Omega_X^1 \otimes \End_{\mathcal{O}_X}(E))$ to get a new connection $\nabla:=\nabla(\rho) +P$.
+The new connection $\nabla$ is non-flat in general.
+Hence the Riemann-Hilbert correspondence gives many examples of "non-trivial" non-flat connections.
+In Atiyah's paper \cite{atiyah} it is conjectured that if a holomorphic vector bundle on a complex projective manifold has a connection, then it has a flat connection.
 One of the subjects of this paper is to indicate that in the affine situation few vector bundles have flat connections.

-For a smooth finite rank real vector bundle on a real smooth finite dimensional manifold the existence of a flat connection implies that the bundle is a trivial bundle (see Milnor's book \cite{milnor} in the appendix).
-This is not the case in the algebraic category.
+In the "differentiable category" for a smooth finite rank real vector bundle on a real smooth finite dimensional simply connected manifold, the existence of a flat connection implies that the bundle is a trivial bundle.
+This is mentioned without a proof on page 294 in Milnor's book \cite{milnor} in the appendix.
+This property does not hold in the algebraic category.
 In the paper \cite{maa1} we give examples of non-free Cohen-Macaulay modules on isolated hypersurface singularities with flat algebraic connections.
 Hence flatness of the algebraic connection does not imply triviality of the module.
-A trivial vector bundle on an affine algebraic variety always has a flat connection hence if we look for vector bundles on algebraic varieties with nonflat algebraic connections we must consider nontrivial vector bundles.
-One of the aims of this paper is to give explicit formulas for nonflat algebraic connections on a large class of nontrivial finite rank vector bundles on ellipsoids (see Theorem \ref{omega}).
-Another aim is to use projective bases to construct lifts of differential operators on the base variety to the vector bundle via higher order connections (see Definition \ref{canonicalconn}).
-In the smooth category it is known that any local operator is a differential operator (see \cite{peetre}).
-In algebra any connetion is a differential operator of degree one.
-Higher order differential operators arise in the theory of $D$-modules and cristalline cohomology.
+A trivial vector bundle on an affine algebraic variety always has a flat connection, hence if we look for vector bundles on algebraic varieties with no flat algebraic connections we must consider nontrivial vector bundles.